gerardsyd/portfolio_tracker/README.md

 - Dashboard for each stock to include performance over time incl buys, sells, divs; trade history (to be better built out)
 - Portfolio broken up into stocks, funds, crypto, loan / cash

+## Update 23 March 2021
+- Included timezone offset to get right date for update from UTC

 ## Installation
 - Clone the repository and install using pipfile (if using pipenv) or requirements.txt (for other virtual environments)
 - Required ENV variables (via .env file or any other method):